fenago/datascience-ml-next-level/Lab 13 - Predicting Numeric Outcomes with Linear Regression/Lab_13.md

     new ridge regression model with this optimal value in the training data, and we evaluate the accuracy score on the test data.

-Since our initial model was already well optimized, the accuracy score did not increase by an observable amount.
-However, on datasets with larger dimensions/features, ridge regression holds immense value for providing you with a model that generalizes well, without overfitting.

 In order to verify the results that the `GridSearchCV` algorithm has provided us with, we will construct a plot between the